renee-wangyu/2016.M3.TQF-ML.HotelReviewSentiment/README.md

 positive(3000 reviews) /negative（3000 reviews）

-(since there are too many txt. files (6000 documents, each review is a document), I only uplaod some example
+(since there are too many txt. files (6000 documents, each review is a document), I only uplaod some examples:

 https://github.com/renee-wangyu/2016.M3.TQF-ML.HotelReviewSentiment/tree/master/data%20example